What Does rim4k husband forgives college girl after asslicking Mean?

 Of every one of the things that Paul Verhoeven’s dark comic look for the future of authoritarian warfare presaged, the way that “Starship Troopers” uses its “Would you like to know more?

-experienced the confidence or even the cocaine or whatever the hell it took to attempt something like this, because the bigger the movie gets, the more it seems like it couldn’t afford to become any smaller.
+experienced the confidence or even the copyright or whatever the hell it took to attempt something like this, because the bigger the movie gets, the more it seems like it couldn’t afford to become any smaller.

 Probably it’s fitting that a road movie — the ultimate road movie — exists in so many different iterations, each longer than the next, spliced together from other iterations that together create a sense of a grand cohesive whole.
 There is beauty in its meandering quality, its concentration not on the kind of close-of-the-world plotting that granny sex would have Gerard Butler foaming in the mouth, but around the convenience of friends, lovers, family, acquaintances, and strangers just hanging out. —ES